Amine-bendaou/Accel-MAC-for-Deep-Learning/README_Tuto_MicroBlaze_RAM_Float16.md

 - Keep the **Interface Type** unchanged (**AXI Lite**, by default).
 - Define the number of **AXI registers** your IP will use.
   - Example: for my flopoco multiplier, one register is used to send the operand(s), a register is used to return the result, a register is used to start the process, and another one is used to notice that the multiplication is done.
-  - Note: Vivado requires at least **4 registers** even if fewer are needed.
+  - 💡Note: Vivado requires at least **4 registers** even if fewer are needed.
 - Remember: a single 32-bit AXI register can pack multiple smaller vectors (e.g., two 16-bit inputs for X and Y in one register in my case).

 ---